DigitalSilo/digitalsilodocs/README.md

 public class Grain<TResponse> : Grain, IRequest<TResponse>
 where TResponse : Response, new()
 ```
-`TResponse` has to be an instance of `Response` abstract class defined in the `DigitalSilo.Grain.Abstracts` namespace.
+`TResponse` has to be an instance of the `Response` abstract class defined in the `DigitalSilo.Grain.Abstracts` namespace.

 Let's imagine that we want to have the silo compute the perimeter of a rectangular.
 We will need a grain to define a rectangular and a respective response class where the computed perimeter is stored.